tamannashah-work/KarshanGhelaWebsite/DEPLOYMENT.md

-# Gandhi Karshan Ghela - Deployment Guide
+#  Karshan Ghela - Deployment Guide

 ## Overview
-This is a modern, production-ready website for Gandhi Karshan Ghela, a heritage spice shop established in 1920.
+This is a modern, production-ready website for  Karshan Ghela, a heritage spice shop established in 1920.
 Built with React, Tailwind CSS, and Supabase for data management.

 ## Features
 - ✅ Responsive design (mobile, tablet, desktop)